Consdata/kouncil/README.md

 There are two ways in which Kouncil can be configured:
 * simple - suitable for most cases, relying solely on `docker run` parameters
 * advanced - suitable for larger configurations.
 Provided as an external file, and thus can be tracked in version control.
-It also exposes additional configuration options, which are not available in simple configuration
+It also exposes additional configuration options, which are not available in the simple configuration

 ### Docker - simple configuration